Santigio/Santigio.github.io/_posts/2023-01-25-flutter-blog.md

 Once you have installed Dart or are using an online editor, you can start writing and running Dart programs by following the instructions in the documentation or other tutorials.

-Variables: Variables are used to store data in a program.
+**Variables** : Variables are used to store data in a program.
 Dart has support for various data types, including numbers, strings, and booleans.
 Here is an example of declaring and initializing variables in Dart:

 ```
 int age = 30;